AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

    DS --- SV
 ```

-> :warning: **If you are new to AccelByte Cloud service customization gRPC plugin architecture**: You may want to read `OVERVIEW.md` in the `grpc-plugin-dependencies` repository to get the overview of the architecture.
+> :warning: **If you are new to AccelByte Gaming Services service customization gRPC plugin architecture**: You may want to read `OVERVIEW.md` in the `grpc-plugin-dependencies` repository to get the overview of the architecture.

 ## Prerequisites